dohuuphu/Selected_Topics_Deeplearning_HW1/README.md

 ## Example Usage

-To train a model using the provided parameters, you can execute the script as follows:
+To train a model using the provided parameters, you can execute `run.bash` or the script as follows:

 ```bash
 python train.py \